 Also read : Retaining Wall & Shear Wall

 Parapet walls have many uses are described below:

-- It prevents vehicles from falling off the bridge and for the safety of people in the case of bridges.
+- It prevents vehicles from falling off the bridge that provides safety for people in the case of bridges.

-- To conceal and prevent tools, equipment on the roof.
+- It conceals and prevents tools, equipment on the roof.

 - Also, to stop the entry of mud through the air on the roof.

-- To prevent the falling of particles collected on the roof.
+- These walls prevent the falling of particles collected on the roof.

-- To prevent excessive air load on the roof.
+- It prevents excessive air load on the roof.